Phyllonorycter mildredae

 Human Relevance

 No documented economic importance.
 Not known to be a significant pest of ornamental or timber poplars and willows.
-The is too recently described and poorly known for assessment of status.
+The is too recently described and poorly known for assessment of conservation status.

 Similar Taxa